DTJF/libpruio/src/doc/_6_messages.md

 needs a new pinmux setting, but \Proj has no access to the sysfs folders. -> Either load the universal device tree overlay and execute the code with administrator privileges.
-Or make sure that digital lines are set to the required modi before you execute the code.
+Or make sure that digital lines are set to the required modes before you execute the code.
 Or consider to use the loadable kernel module and execute with  administrator privileges.